tagma-1/beanstar/README.md

  - Beanstar was built using Ruby on Rails (Rails v5.1.4, Ruby v2.4.2), PostgreSQL, Bootstrap 4, CSS3 and HTML5 and deployed to Heroku.
 A list of the gems used can be found [below](#gems).
  - The application was designed and wireframed using Figma.
 The wireframes can be found <a href="https://www.figma.com/file/Wg1dSvnq7xFOieUXv4cdDBlj/Major-Project---Beanstar">here</a>.
  - Planning and project management was tracked using Trello.
 The board can be found <a href="https://trello.com/b/JkPtVpr2/two-sided-marketplace-beanstar">here</a>.
- - Other services used include AWS S3 (image uploading/data storage), and Mailgun (for transaction confirmation emails).
+ - Other integrated functionality includes AWS S3 (image uploading/data storage), Mailgun (for transaction confirmation emails), and the Australian Suburb and Postcode API to display general location based on postcode.

 ### Problem